Towel warmer buying guide

 Designer towel warmers

-Designer towel warmers are perfect if you want a radiator which’ll blend into the décor of your room.
+Designer towel warmers are perfect if you want a radiator which will blend into the décor of your room.
 They’re available in a greater range of colours, shapes and sizes than most other towel warmers.

-Consider a flat profile if you’d like to use as little space as possible – square rungs and rails give a bold, contemporary look, or choose circular rails and rungs for a more traditional and streamlined finish.
-If you’ve got a bigger space, a curved rail can be a good choice as they’re easier to hang towels on – great if you’ve got a large family.
-Alongside white and chrome finishes, our designer towel radiators are also available in on-trend grey and stainless-steel finishes which look stunning in modern settings.
-Here are a few styles available in our range.
+Consider a flat profile if you’d like to use as little space as possible.
+Alternatively, curved rails are great for bigger spaces as they're easier to hang towels on.
+Our designer towel radiators are also available in on-trend grey and stainless-steel finishes which look stunning in modern settings.